agpavlik/Advanced-JS-Notes/README.md

 The `compiler` works ahead of time to convert instructions into a machine-code or lower-level form so that they can be read and executed by a computer.
 It runs all of the code and tries to figure out what the code does and then compiles it down into another language that is easier for the computer to read.

-`Babel` (https://babeljs.io/) is a Javascript compiler that takes your modern JS code and returns browser compatible JS (older JS code). `Typescript` (https://www.typescriptlang.org/) is a superset of Javascript that compiles down to Javascript.
+<a href='https://babeljs.io/'>Babel</a> is a Javascript compiler that takes your modern JS code and returns browser compatible JS (older JS code). <a href='https://www.typescriptlang.org/'>Typescript</a> is a superset of Javascript that compiles down to Javascript.
 Both of these do exactly what compilers do.
 Take one language and convert into a different one!

 In modern engines, the interpreter starts reading the code line by line while the profiler watches for frequently used code and flags then passes is to the compiler to be optimized.